 Land & Water Protection & Remediation (relating to indicators for #14 and #15

-:
+There are two key sub-indicators which are initially to be tracked by proxy of trade in agreed/approved ESTs:

 global and b) national

-Leve2.
+Level 2.
 Collect national data on investment in environmentally sound technologies.

 Identifying ESTs at the national/ sub-national level should be a simple process based on a set of criteria and simple analysis tool (excel form), which could be used to evaluate if the environmental objective is achieved and if the technology is suitable for the local market.